moffzilla/OAI-Docker/k8/README.md

 The enviroment installation:

 - Install Kubernetes 1.7
+- Download kubectl configuration and binary

+   Create the kubectl config directory at your home directory.
+    mkdir -p ~/.kube

+   Copy the kubeconfig file to the default location.
+    juju scp kubernetes-master/0:config ~/.kube/config

+   Fetch a binary for the architecture you have deployed.
+If your client is adifferent architecture you will need to get the appropriate kubectl binary through other means.
+    cd && juju scp kubernetes-master/0:kubectl ./kubectl
+sudo cp kubectl /usr/local/bin/

+   Query the cluster and make sure K8 is healthy.
+    kubectl cluster-info

 - Install Linux 4.7.2 low latency Kernel (4.7.1 is also supported) at all the K8-Workers

+ Query the cluster and make sure K8 is healthy.
+    kubectl cluster-info

 - Enable support for running Privileged Containers at all the K8-Workers ( make sure to have “jq” otherwise install first sudo apt install jq )